harvester/docs/docs/advanced/settings.md

 }
 ```

-## `overcommit-config`
+### `overcommit-config`

+**Definition**: Percentage of the maximum amount of CPU, memory, and storage resources that a specific VM can use.

-This setting allows you to configure the percentage for resources overcommit on CPU, memory, and storage.
-By setting resources overcommit, this will permit to schedule additional virtual machines even if the the physical resources are already fully utilized.
+This setting allows you to schedule additional VMs even when the Harvester cluster's physical resources are already fully utilized.

-Default: `{ "cpu":1600, "memory":150, "storage":200 }`
+**Default values**: `{ "cpu":1600, "memory":150, "storage":200 }`

-The default CPU overcommit with 1600% means, for example, if the CPU resources
-limit of a virtual machine is `1600m` core, Harvester would only request `100m`
-CPU for it from Kubernetes scheduler.

-#### Example
+If the VM can use a maximum of 1,600 millicpu (`1600m`) and the overcommit value is 1600% (`"cpu":1600`), Harvester only requests 100 millicpu from the Kubernetes scheduler.

+**Example**:

 ```json
 {